The Effects Of Human Activities On Local Climate And Weather

 Conclusion

 As you can clearly see, human activities do not just impact global climate and weather patterns, but local weather as well.
-If you live in an area that recently introduced any of these activities, you may want to keep your eye on your weather station if you have one.
+If you live in an area that has recently introduced any of these activities, you may want to keep your eye on your personal weather station if you have one.

 Until next time, keep your eye on the weather!